Chimango caracara: Movement

 The chimango caracara is a year-round resident in most of its range.
 Populations in the far south are partially migratory, with individuals moving north mostly in the austral winter.
 Members of the northern populations move into Bolivia in the non-breeding season and also in small numbers as far north in Brazil as Minas Gerais and Goiás.
 There are a few records from the Falkland Islands.

 Feeding

+Perched on a capybara, in Buenos Aires.
+Chimango caracaras are known to feed on ticks on capybaras.

 The chimango caracara is omnivorous, "a small-scale predator and general scavenger".
 Its live prey include insects and other invertebrates, lizards, amphibians, the eggs and young of other birds, and rodents.
 It scavenges small roadkill and also the carcasses of larger animals after other predators have left.
 It eats smaller amounts of vegetable matter like rotten apples, fungi, and what it can glean from horse and cattle dung.
 Furthermore, it typically forages on the wing, flying somewhat randomly up to 10 m above the ground and dropping onto prey or other food sources.
 It often follows farmers as they plow (assemblies of more than 100 birds have been observed), congregates at grass fires, and frequents fishing villages and shellfish processing plants for their waste.
 It pirates food from other raptors and large waterbirds.
 Individuals have been observed catching live fish from the surface of water.